ml-energy/zeus/docs/getting_started/environment.md

 docker run -it \
     --gpus all \                      # (1)!
     --cap-add SYS_ADMIN \           # (2)!
-    --shm-size 64G \              # (3)!
+    --ipc host \                  # (3)!
     symbioticlab/zeus:latest \
     bash
 ```

 1. Mounts all GPUs into the Docker container. `nvidia-docker2` provides this option.
 2. `SYS_ADMIN` capability is needed to manage the power configurations of the GPU via NVML.
 3. PyTorch DataLoader workers need enough shared memory for IPC.
-If the PyTorch training process dies with a Bus error, consider increasing this even more.
+Without this, they may run out of shared memory and die.

 Use the `-v` option to mount outside data into the container.
 For instance, if you would like your changes to `zeus/` outside the container to be immediately applied inside the container, mount the repository into the container.